 In addition to that, the composition of the population also affects the demand curve.
 However, this relationship is quite complex, which makes it difficult to provide general statements about the direction and magnitude of the resulting shifts.
 This becomes apparent when we look at a simple example: Let’s say a country currently experiences a baby boom.
-As a consequence, demand for diapers increases.
-Many years later, the population has grown old and birthrates are down.
-Now, demand for medical care and retirement homes is on the rise, while demand for diapers decreases.
+As a consequence, the demand for diapers increases.
+Many years later, the population has grown old, and birthrates are down.
+Now, the demand for medical care and retirement homes is on the rise, while the demand for diapers decreases.

 In a Nutshell

 Demand for goods and services is not constant over time.
 As a result, the demand curve constantly shifts left or right.
-There are a five major factors that cause a shift in the demand curve: income, trends and tastes, prices of related goods, expectations as well as size and composition of the population.
+There are five major factors that cause a shift in the demand curve: income, trends and tastes, prices of related goods, expectations as well as the size and composition of the population.